Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

 supercomputer is slower on the parallelzation of the Maxwell equation.

 Finally, the machine run time depends on the physical time and cpu's architecture.
-For the elapsed time of parallel simulation, it executed in 3.2 sec/step for 52 ranks and 4.0 10^5 particles (equal to 1 fs for elapsed 1.8 hours) by Fujitsu FX100 Supercomputer.
+For the elapsed time of parallel simulation, it executed in 3.2 sec/step for 52 ranks and 4.0 10^5 particles (equal to 1 fs for elapsed 1.8 hours) by Fujitsu FX100 Supercomputer (2019).

 ### References: ###